 Smell - Combusting cannabis releases a fairly strong odor, which can be intrusive to some and can linger well after a session

 So there you have it, a no-nonsense guide to the many ways for burning cannabis.
 We hope this article has helped you better understand your options and made the decision process a little bit easier.
 As with anything else in life, there are pros and cons to each method – it’s up to you to select what’s right for you.
-Have you tried any of these methods?
+Have you compared all of these methods?
 Let us know about your experiences in the comments below!